 Didn’t post anything for Day #6 as I just simply ran out of time.
-In fact I ended up shooting so late and was so far from anything that resembled civilization, I ended up sleeping in the car along the side of the highway with a local coyote and some truckers as company.
+In fact, I ended up shooting so late and was so far from anything that resembled civilization, I ended up sleeping in the car along the side of the highway with a local coyote and some truckers for company.

 What one tends to forget is that the further west Route 66 takes you the more the distances increase between Motels and Hotels.
 I had planned on jumping straight across Texas and making it to Gallup, New Mexico in one swoop.
 This is doable but not when one gets easily sidetracked as I do.

 Before I knew it I had gone way past Albuquerque, (where the last of the descent accommodations were until Gallup) and too far from Gallup as well as too tired to push on.
 Thus the coyote, truckers and I camped for the night.

 What caused my losing track of time is that I discovered another gem.
 I decided to drop by Texola again but this time I ventured into the only place left operating, The Tumbleweed Grill and Country Store.